8 Min Read

 The dog's brain helps regulate their body temperature, acting as a thermostat to maintain a consistent temperature when they're healthy.
 However, it can also influence heat production, including heat loss and gain.2 For example, several factors can impact a dog's body temperature, including hypothermia, illness, heat stroke, and more.

 However, a dog's normal temperature ranges depending on their activities.
 For example, a dog lying in the sun may have a slightly warmer internal temperature.
+This doesn’t mean that they have a fever.
 Because there's such a wide range, it's usually best to take your dog's temperature when they're healthy to determine their average.
 Some dogs may run naturally warmer than others, so what's considered a fever in one dog isn't in another.

 - Lethargy